mawuto/multi_modal_lidar_dataset/docs/pipelines/README.md

 ```

 **Note:**
-- Avia + Mid-360: conversion required
-- Ouster (/ouster/points): use directly
-- (Converter will be provided in a separate repo: [link to be added])

----
+- Ouster: Use pointcloud2 directly.
+--

 ### 1.3 Run SLAM

 - Run Fast_lio2, or other Fast_lio families with the converted inputs.
-- Excepted GLIM which work directly with PointCloud2.
+- Excepted GLIM which work directly with PointCloud2(for all three sensors).

 - Example FAST-LIO2 launch: (replace topics as needed):